 Then choose your weapons!
-We’ll go over five different methods for paying off your credit card debt.
+We’ll go over five different methods, from debt consolidation loans to repayment strategies to settlement, for paying off your credit card debt.

 Instead of looking at your debt in its entirety, we recommend approaching it bit by bit.
 By breaking your debt down into manageable chunks, you’ll experience quicker wins and stay motivated.

 Using the debt avalanche method, you’ll order your credit card debts from the highest interest rate to the lowest.
-You’ll make minimum payments on all your cards, and any extra income you have will go toward the highest-interest card.
+You’ll make the minimum payment on each of your credit card accounts, and any extra income you have will go toward the highest-interest card.

-Eventually, that card will be paid off.
+Eventually, that card will be paid off, and you won’t have to worry about that monthly payment anymore.
 Then, you’ll attack the debt with the next-highest interest rate, and so on, until all your cards are paid off.

 With the debt snowball method, you’ll order your debts from the lowest balance to highest, regardless of the interest rates on the cards.
-You’ll make minimum payments on all your cards, and any extra income will go to the credit card with the smallest balance.
+You’ll make the minimum payment on each of your credit card balances, and any extra income will go to the credit card with the smallest balance.